-The School of Medicine and the Graduate School of Biomedical Sciences offer the MD/N for students who wish to add research experience to their portfolio, and requires the pe research in collaboration with faculty from the Graduate School of Biomedical Science RFORMANCE OF ONE YEAR OF
+THE SCHOOL OF MEDICINE AND THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES OFFER THE MD/MS PROGRAM.
+IT IS DESIGNED OR STUDENTS WHO WISH TO ADD RESEARCH EXPERIENCE TO THEIR PORTFOLIO, AND REQUIRES THE PERFORMANCE OF ONE YEAR OF

+RESEARCH IN COLLABORATION WITH FACULTY FROM THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES.

-USUALLY PERFORMED AFTER YEAR 2 OF THE MD CURRICULUM.
+USUALLY PERFORMED AFTER YEAR 2 OF THE MD CURRICULUM

 JD/MD

-THE SCHOOL OF MEDICINE AND THE SCHOOL OF LAW AT TTU OFFERS THE JD/MD DUAL DEGREE PRO

-78 HOURS OF COURSEWORK IN THE SCHOOL OF LAW OVER THE COURSE OF TWO YEARS BEFORE ENTER
+THE SCHOOL OF MEDICINE AND THE SCHOOL OF LAW AT TTU OFFERS THE JD/MD DUAL DEGREE PROGE 78 HOURS OF COURSEWORK IN THE SCHOOL OF LAW OVER THE COURSE OF TWO YEARS BEFORE ENTERING MD CURRICULUM.
+AN ADDITIONAL 12 HOURS OF COURSEWORK FROM THE MD CURRICULUM COMPLET REQUIREMENT FOR THE JD DEGREE.
+STUDENTS MAY COMPLETE THE JD COURSEWORK EITHER BEFORE MAY G THE FIRST YEAR OF THE SES THE 90 CREDIT HOUR ATRICULATING INTO THE

-MD curriculum.
-An additional 12 hours of coursework from the MD curriculum compl etes the 90 credit hour

-REQUIREMENT FOR THE JD DEGREE.
-STUDENTS MAY COMPLETE THE JD COURSEWORK EITHER BEFORE I MATRICULATING INTO THE

 MEDICAL SCHOOL OR AFTER YEAR 2 OR 3 OF THE MEDICAL SCHOOL CURRICULUM.

-THE MD/MPH PROGRAM IS A FOUR-YEAR DUAL DEGREE PROGRAM OFFERED BY THE SCHOOL OF MED DICINE AND THE GRADUATE

-SCHOOL OF BIOMEDICAL SCIENCES.
-STUDENTS COMPLETE THE MPH COMPONENT OF THE DEGREE AT

-COMPLETING THE MD DEGREE, ALTHOUGH MOST MPH COURSES ARE SCHEDULED AT TIMES THAT DO I

-COURSES.
-STUDENTS IN THIS PROGRAM CAN COMPLETE YEARS 3 AND 4 OF THE MD CURRICULUM ON A
+THE MD/MPH PROGRAM IS A FOUR-YEAR DUAL DEGREE PROGRAM OFFERED BY THE SCHOOL OF MEDIC SCHOOL OF BIOMEDICAL SCIENCES.
+STUDENTS COMPLETE THE MPH COMPONENT OF THE DEGREE AT THE COMPLETING THE MD DEGREE, ALTHOUGH MOST MPH COURSES ARE SCHEDULED AT TIMES THAT DO NO COURSES.
+STUDENTS IN THIS PROGRAM CAN COMPLETE YEARS 3 AND 4 OF THE MD CURRICULUM ON AN HE SAME TIME AS THEY ARE OF CONFLICT WITH MD OF TTUHSC SOM CAMPUS.

--

 YEAR 1 REQUIRED BLOCKS (4 YEAR AND FMAT PROGRAM)

+TEAR I REQUIRED BLOCKS (4 TEAR AND FIVIAT PROGRAM)

 YEAR 2 REQUIRED BLOCKS (4 YEAR AND FMAT PROGRAMS)

 FMAT SPECIFIC COURSES

-Year 1 and 2 Electives 6

-YEAR 3 (4 YEAR AND FMAT PROGRAMS) 7
+YEAR 3 (4 YEAR AND FMAT PROGRAMS)

 YEAR 4 (4 YEAR PROGRAM ONLY)

-Year 4 Required Rotations

-Year 4 Selective Rotations

-Ambulatory

-CRITICAL CARE
+YEAR 4 (4 YEAR PROGRAM ONLY)

+YEAR 4 SELECTIVE ROTATIONS

+AMBULATORY

+Critical Care

 Year 4 Elective Rotations

 Anesthesiology

-Cell Biology -

-DERMATOLOGY -
+CELL BIOLOGY

+Dermatology 83

-Emergency Medicine -
+Emergency Medicine 83

-Family Medicine
+Family Medicine 84

 Interdisciplinary

-INTERDISCIPLINARY
+Interdisciplinary

 Internal Medicine

-NEUROLOGY -

-Obstetrics and Gynecology

-Obstetrics and Gynecology

-Ophthalmology and Visual Sciences
+Neurology

+OBSTETRICS AND GYNECOLOGY

+OBSTETRICS AND GYNECOLOGY

-ORTHOPEDICS SURGERY
+OPHI HALMOLOGY AND VISUAL SCIENCES ORTHOPEDICS SURGERY

 Pediatrics

-Preventive Medicine -
+Preventive Medicine

 Psychiatry

 Psychiatry

-Radiology
+RADIOLOGY

-Surgery
+Surgery 103

-10

-JLTY INDEX
+CULTY INDEX 106

+A 107

+C

+D

+E

+F

+G

+U 109